Stability bounds for the generalized Kadanoff-Baym ansatz in the Holstein dimer: Results

 In the following, the hopping term is set as the energy unit ($t_0=1$); hence $\gamma$ is determined solely by the phonon frequency $\omega_0$.
 Times are thus expressed in units of inverse hoppings.
 In addition, the electronic particle number is fixed to one.

-To start our analysis, we calculate the total energy of the isolated system ($\Sigma_{\mathrm{em}}=0$) as a function of the effective interaction for several values of the adiabatic ratio.
-An important feature we control in our simulations is the time-dependent coupling, where starting from the uncoupled electron–phonon system, it follows the switching protocol $g(t)=g\cos^{2}\left(\frac{\pi t}{2 t_i}\right)$ for $t<0$.
+To start our analysis, we study the dynamics in the isolated system ($\Sigma_{\mathrm{em}}=0$) through the electronic natural occupation and the phononic occupation number.
+An important feature we control in our simulations is the time-dependent coupling, where starting from the uncoupled electron-phonon system, it follows the switching protocol $g(t)=g\cos^{2}\left(\frac{\pi t}{2 t_i}\right)$ for $t<0$.
 For $t\geq 0$, $g(t)=g$.
 Therefore, we present different cases by varying the initial time $t_i$ of the simulation, and all cases are propagated until $t_f=50$.
-Figure~\ref{fig:totalenergy} shows two representative cases that illustrate the regimes $\gamma<0.9$ and $\gamma>0.9$, where the total energy is taken to be its value at $t_f$.
 An example of a time-dependent calculation is shown in Fig.~\ref{fig:populations}, discussed in detail below.